 What’s a full stack designer?

-Where it is becoming increasingly frequent to categorise designers into Service Designers, User Researchers, UI Designers & Usability specialists, the term full stack designer is becoming more popular in use to describe a designer who has the skillset & direct experience of the full range of design tasks necessary to take a product/offering from concept through to execution.
+Where it is becoming increasingly frequent to segment designers into UX Designers, Service Designers, User Researchers, UI Designers & Usability Specialists, the term full stack designer is becoming more popular in use to describe a designer who has the skillset & hands on experience of the full range of design tasks necessary to take a product/offering from early stage concept through to execution.
 This includes user research (which is essential customer discovery) through brainstorming sessions, KPI business modelling, low-fi & hi-fi wireframe designs, to prototyping, user testing, iteration, build & testing.

-It has been very exciting to witness & be a part of the development of the Service & UX domain over the past 10 years from its nascence from Jakob Nielson’s hypothesis on usability & user centred design, through the pervasiveness of wireframing, to the identification of the whole process as Service, Product & User Experience Design.
+It has been very exciting to witness & be a part of the development of the Product Design, UCD & UX domain over the past 15 years from its nascence from Jakob Nielson’s hypothesis on usability & user centred design, through the pervasiveness of wireframing, to the identification of the whole process as Product, Service & User Experience Design.
 I have been very lucky to have had the experience of establishing the design process in 3 organisations which has meant that I have never been holed into 1 particular skillset.
 I have always worked in progressive organisations & have particularly chosen projects within those organisations to expand my skillset.